how to get better at marketing

 Yeah, this one is tough.
 I absolutely believe in the power of positivity, but there’s also power in authenticity.
 And so does your community.
 I think the body neutrality movement is a great example of this – how empowering was it to start seeing stretch marks and rolls in our feeds instead of photoshopped perfection?!
 Seeing realness online is relatable, and remember what I said above?
 Being relatable invites your ideal clients to connect with you.

-I also want to add: there’s a huge benefit to sharing your scars instead of your wounds; to reveal experiences after you’ve already processed them privately offline.
+Also there’s a huge benefit to sharing your scars instead of your wounds; to reveal experiences after you’ve already processed them privately offline.
 Then you can come back strong with your newfound wisdom so your community can benefit from what you learned!

 4. Sharing real life stuff can feel like pity-seeking or attention-whoring.

 Deciding what to put online is all about your intention.
 Remember – everything you share to make your marketing better should be about your clients.
 Even when it’s about you, it still has to come back to your clients.
 So how can you take your real life struggles and flip the script to make it about them?
 How can you use your story to inspire or motivate or educate or entertain them?
 Always be aware of how your content will benefit your audience before you share it – that’s what offering value means.
+(Still struggling with this concept?
+Click here for the solution!)

 5. You’re worried about what other people think (AKA: fear of judgment).